jgscott/ECO395M/exercises/exercises03.md

 # ECO 395M: Exercises 3

-Due date: Monday, March 27, 5 PM US Central Time.
+Due date: Monday, April 1, 5 PM US Central Time.
 Email submissions to ruizuo11@utexas.edu.

 ## What causes what?

 First, listen to [this podcast from Planet Money.](https://www.npr.org/sections/money/2013/04/23/178635250/episode-453-what-causes-what)  Then use your knowledge of statistical learning to answer the following questions.